 We have already addressed these issues by talking about the importance of ethics in artificial intelligence and analyzing what kind of relationship exists between ethical technology and moral values.

 Voice and virtual assistants appear to be the most promising AI systems for the healthcare market at the moment, not just for Covid-19, but for many more diseases.
-This is because people are advised to stay away from hospital in case of general illness and seek expert advice through phone.
-Intelligent virtual assistants can be very handy in filling the gap of lack of doctors at such moments providing innovation to a technology already integrated into healthcare.
+This is because people are advised to stay away from the hospital in case of general illness and seek expert advice through the phone.
+Intelligent virtual assistants can be very handy in filling the gap of lack of doctors at such moments, providing innovation to a technology already integrated into healthcare.

 Artificial intelligence is certainly something to keep an eye on in 2020, but it will be important to distinguish between the usability of the different applications and the ethics associated with the use of these devices.